Cost and Time Savings with 8-Up Simultaneous Flashing

-The software includes a system state diagram which provides manual control of individual relays and device configuration.
-From this view, the operator can perform any operation that the test stand hardware is capable of through a user intuitive front panel.
+The software includes a system state diagram that provides manual control of individual relays and device configuration.
+From this view, the operator can perform any operation that the test stand hardware is capable of through a user-intuitive front panel.
 The relay controls can be toggled through mouse clicks, and the color indicates the current state of the relay, making it a powerful tool for ad-hoc measurements and investigations outside of the standard test procedure.
 This mode is only available to users with the proper access level.

 Operator Error Reduction